 Academics.
 Nick has written several widely published books, articles, and blogs.
 He has taught U.S. constitutional law, problems in evidence, civil and criminal procedure, and international law around the world, including the United States, South America, Africa, and Europe.
 Nick holds a Juris Doctor from UCLA School of Law and a Juris Doctor equivalent from the Supreme Court of Hamburg, Germany.
 His Ph.D. thesis, a critical analysis of constitutional interpretation, was enriched by U.S. Supreme Court Justice Stephen G. Breyer and the Chief Justice of Brazil, among others.

 Admittance.
-Nick is admitted to practice before the U.S. Supreme Court, the U.S. Court of Appeals (2nd & 5th Circuit), the U.S. District Court for the Northern, Southern, Western, and Eastern District of Texas, the U.S. District Court of New Mexico, as well as the U.S. District Court for the Southern and Eastern District of New York.
-He is a member of the New York and Washington D.C. state bar.
+Nick is admitted to practice before the U.S. Supreme Court (Washington D.C.), the U.S. Court of Appeals (2nd, 5th & 6th Circuit), the U.S. District Court for the Northern (Dallas), Southern (Houston), Western (Austin), and Eastern District of Texas (Tyler), the U.S. District Court for the Eastern District of Michigan (Detroit), the U.S. District Court of New Mexico (Albuquerque), the U.S. District Court for the Western District of Oklahoma (Oklahoma City) as well as the U.S. District Court for the Southern (New York City) and Eastern District of New York.
+He is a member of the New York and Washington D.C. state bars.

 Nick and his family live in Dallas, Texas, where they actively support the community and promote innovative ideas in the area of childhood education and child protection.